plusworx/gmin/README.md

 **Create a new user**

-`gmin create user new.user@mydomain.com --firstname New --lastname User --password MyStrongPassword`
+`gmin create user new.user@mydomain.com --first-name New --last-name User --password MyStrongPassword`

 using flag short names the above command would look like this -